zment4/MindGrind/README.md

 MindGrind is a game jam submission to the [2nd Vaultacular Game Jam](https://itch.io/jam/a-vaultacular-game-jam).
 The game has been created in two weeks with Unity 2021.1.

 The repository also contains a test version of the MasterMind-like puzzle that is used in the macro-loop of the game, imaginatively called MasterThrind.
 The same licenses apply in the same configuration to that.
 MasterThrind is a C#/WinForms project, and Visual Studio 2019 was used in its development.
-Do note, this is a super-quick prototype testing to test out whether the intended macro-loop is feasible and whether extra features are needed to make the puzzle system work ing-game.
+Do note, this is a super-quick prototype to test out whether the intended macro-loop is feasible and whether extra features are needed to make the puzzle system working-game, and the quality reflects that.

 For binary versions and for playing in-browser, see [MindGrind](https://zment.itch.io/MindGrind) on itch.io.